-- $\overline{\text{Low}}$: Minimal risk exposure is considered the safest approach, which may mean lower returns. - Medium: A balanced approach which carefully considers the risks and rewards. - High: Greater risk tolerance, which may involve maximum risk for maximum return.
+- Low: Minimal risk exposure is considered the safest approach, which may mean lower returns.

+- Medium: A balanced approach which carefully considers the risks and rewards.

+- High: Greater risk tolerance, which may involve maximum risk for maximum return.

-Link to strategy:
+- Link to strategy:

 - SM: Sales & Marketing

 - E: Engineering

-- P: Our People
+P: Our People

 - M: Manufacturing

 - SS: Support Services

-Risk ranking: 1 Appeti te: High Link to strategy: SM , M, E Risk owner: Chief Executive Risk description Potential impact Developments this year What we are doing to manage this risk We are exposed to the cyclical nature of demand from aerospace, automotive and consumer electronics industries, which may be more severe if the downcycles of these key industries coincide.
+Industry fluctuations Movement: stable risk Risk ranking: 1 Appetite: High Link to strategy: SM, M, E Risk owner: Chief Executive Risk description Potential impact Developments this year What we are doing to manage this risk We are exposed to the cyclical nature of demand from aerospace, automotive and consumer electronics industries, which may be more severe if the downcycles of these key industries coincide.
 Increased competition on prices.
 Loss of market share.
 Reduced revenue, profit and cash generation.
 COVID-19 has had a severe impact on many industries, but particularly the aerospace and automotive industries.
 However, the impact of this risk on the Group has been less significant than initially predicted.
 Closely monitoring market developments.
 Expanding our range in order to meet the demands of a number of different industry sectors and markets.
-Identifying and meeting the need of emerging markets, for example in robotic automation.
+Identifying and meeting the needs of emerging markets, for example in robotic automation.
 Maintaining a strong balance sheet with the ability to flex manufacturing resource levels.
-People Movement: stable risk Diak ranking 2 Annati to Medium Linkto stratemu D. Diels euroem Head of Creun HD Risk description Risk ranking: 2 Appeting Potential impact te: Medium Link to strategy: Developments this year P Risk owner: Head of Group HR What we are doing to manage this risk Our people drive the success of our business.
-Inability to attract, retain and develop key talent at all levels of the organisation could mean we fail to successfully deliver on our strategic goals. - Loss of expertise, skills and specialist talent could affect delivery of objectives Poor retention and engagement could slow the delivery of our strategic objectives and product delivery Failure to develop future leaders, insufficient talent progression Loss of market share, reduced revenue, poor customer service and reduced profit.
+People te: Medium Link to strategy: Risk description Potential impact Developments this year What we are doing to manage this risk Our people drive the success of our business.
+Inability to attract, retain and develop key talent at all levels of the organisation could mean we fail to successfully deliver on our strategic goals.
+Loss of expertise, skills and specialist talent could affect delivery of objectives.
+Poor retention and engagement could slow the delivery of our strategic objectives and product delivery.
+Failure to develop future leaders, insufficient talent progression.
+Loss of market share, reduced revenue, poor customer service and reduced profit.
 Lockdown and remote working have affected employee availability, attendance, and engagement.
 This has had an adverse impact in some areas, but we have also seen a positive impact where employees have been able to engage and interact in new and different ways.
-Our employees have benefited from the ability of our systems and processes to support home working, as well as improvements in recruitment and retention, and development of talent. - Establishing continuity plans to enable rapid adaptation to changing circumstances. - Advancing our direct employee engagement through multi-media communications, promoting wellbeing, evolving feedback mechanisms, and further developing our inclusion strategy enabling equal opportunities to grow and develop. - Continued investment in our STEM and Early Career programmes, as well as talent development and succession planning. - Targeted approach to attract, reward, and retain our talent globally.
+Our employees have benefited from the ability of our systems and processes to support home working, as well as improvements in recruitment and retention, and development of talent. this risk Establishing continuity plans to enable rapid adaptation to changing circumstances.
+Advancing our direct employee engagement through multi-media communications, promoting wellbeing, evolving feedback mechanisms, and further developing our inclusion strategy enabling equal opportunities to grow and develop.
+Continued investment in our STEM and Early Career programmes, as well as talent development and succession planning.
+Targeted approach to attract, reward, and retain our talent globally.